 The concept of the guinea pig liners is great.
 There are definitely a lot of pros and cons, and we actually alternate between types of bedding depending on the situation.
 It is nice that there are so many options out there, since there were not a variety of bedding choices for small pets when I was a kid.

-Check out our other guinea pig posts:
+Check out my other guinea pig blog posts: